lmfit/uncertainties/_sources/user_guide.rst.txt

 ====================

 Comparison operators ('==', '!=', '>', '<', '>=', and '<=') for Variables with
-uncertainties are somewhat complicated, and need special atention.
-As we hinted at above, and will explore in more detai below and in the :ref:`Technical Guide <comparison_operators>`, this relates to the correlation between Variables.
+uncertainties are somewhat complicated, and need special attention.
+As we hinted at above, and will explore in more detail below and in the :ref:`Technical Guide <comparison_operators>`, this relates to the correlation between Variables.